rcmlee99/openid-swift/README.md

 While OAuth 2.0 is about resource access and sharing, OIDC is all about user authentication.
 Its purpose is to give you one login for multiple sites.
 Each time you need to log in to a website using OIDC, you are redirected to your OpenID site where you login, and then taken back to the website.

-Step 1: First you will authenticate with PING and authorize Apigee to access your information Step 2: Once successful, PING will send back to Apigee a code which can be exchange for a token Step 3: With the access token you can get user info
+Master Branch : Updated OIDC endpoints for AWS Cognito User Pool Apigee Branch : Endpoints for SNSW Apigee

 ### CREDITS ###

 * Developer : Roger Lee
-* Email : rcmlee99@gmail.com / roger.lee@service.nsw.gov.au
+* Email : rcmlee99@gmail.com
-* Repo created : 12 Feb 2019
+* Last Updated : 28 Feb 2020